 - Details of any disability or special circumstances

 You can also book your practical test through the post, by filling out form DL26 (postal application for a practical driving test appointment).
-The form is available from theory and practical driving test centres along with approved driving instructors.

 Points to consider: